jasonlaubb/Matrix-AntiCheat/README.md

 - AimBot

-(A): checks for perfect hand rotation move
+(A): checks for perfect head rotation move

 - Anti tower